<< BAHAMAS BIRDING TOURS

 DAY 1: Welcome to our Birding Tours to the BahamasArrival on Great Abaco and transfer from Marsh Harbour Airport (MHH).
 We will be waiting for you at the airport for your transportation to the hotel, where members of the group will check into their reserved rooms.
 Time permitting and depending of arrival of members of the group, a welcome and introductory birding session will be conducted during the afternoon in the vicinity of Marsh Harbour.
 At 6:00 p.m. participants will meet the leader in the lobby for discussion of trip plans before dinner.
 Night in Marsh Harbour.

 Our target birds in this region include most of the endemics and specialties, such as the Bahama Woodstar, Cuban Emerald, West Indian Woodpecker, the Cuban race of the American Kestrel, Cuban Pewee, La Sagra's Flycatcher, Loggerhead Kingbird, Thick-billed Vireo, Bahama Swallow, Red-legged Thrush, Bahama Yellowthroat, Olive-capped Warbler, Bahama Warbler, Bananaquit, Western Spindalis, Black-faced Grassquit, and Greater Antillean Bullfinch, among others.
 Reaching the Sandy Point settlement, we will search the mangrove habitat for the Cuban race of the Yellow Warbler.
 Pelicans, shorebirds, herons, gulls, and terns are present as well, including some plovers, sandpipers, willets, and dowitchers.
 After lunch in this part of the island, we will head north to Bahama Palm Shores, where we are likely to encounter Cuban Parrots.
-Time permitting, we will visit other localities along the way for good views of several duck species.
-After finishing our observations, we will return to the hotel.
-Night in Marsh Harbour.
-DAY 3: Northwestern section of Great Abaco (Marsh Harbour to Treasure Cay)This morning we will continue our birding activities, starting at Treasure Cay, on the northwestern wing of Great Abaco Island.
-This day is primarily geared to complete our growing birding list for the island, but we will also have additional chances to closely observe those species previously listed that need better views.
-We will check some lagoons as well as pine woods, where passerines (especially warblers) are active.
+Time permitting during days in Abaco, we will visit other localities for good views of several duck species.
+Nights in Marsh Harbour.
+DAY 4: New Providence (Botanical & Retreat Gardens)Departure in the morning from MHH to NAS airport.
+After arrival, we will depart for birding in some localities of New Providence, including the Botanical Gardens, near to Nassau.
+Our target birds in the gardens include some of the endemics and specialties, such as Bahama Woodstar, Cuban Pewee, La Sagra's Flycatcher, Loggerhead Kingbird, Thick-billed Vireo, Bahama Swallow, Red-legged Thrush, Bananaquit, Western Spindalis, Black-faced Grassquit, and Cuban Grassquit, among others.
+We will search other areas, including localities for shorebirds, herons, gulls, terns, some plovers, sandpipers, willets, and dowitchers.

 |